-In April 1998, the government adopted the programme Priorities and Procedures of the Government for the Enforcement of Equal Opportunities for Men and Women, which characterises the main aims, methods and procedures in the field of gender policy for the first time.
+In April 1998, the government adopted the programme Priorities and Procedures of the Government for the Enforcement of Equal Opportunities for Men and Women, which characterises the main aims, methods, and procedures in the field of gender policy for the first time.
 Each year in June a progress report is submitted to the government and updated measures for the given year are approved.
-The responsible body for this issue is the Government Council for Equal Opportunities of Women and Men operating under the Office of the Government of the CR.
-The Council has been working since 2001 and it draws up proposals for promoting and achieving equal opportunities, it discusses the conceptual guidelines for government procedure in this area, it coordinates the basic guidelines for ministerial concepts, it sets the priority areas for ministerial projects, and so on.
+The body responsible for this issue is the Government Council for Equal Opportunities of Women and Men operating under the Office of the Government of the CR.
+The Council has been working since 2001 and it draws up proposals for promoting and achieving equal opportunities, it discusses the conceptual guidelines for government procedure in this area, it coordinates the basic guidelines for ministerial concepts, and it sets the priority areas for ministerial projects, and so on.
 The Council is made up of representatives of the ministries, unions, academic institutions, and NGOs.
-Optimising the Institutional Infrastructure of Equal Opportunities for Men and Women in the Czech Republic (2012-2015) was a project of the Ministry of Labour and Social Affairs run within the framework of the Structural Funds of the Operational Programme of Human Resources and Employment.
-The aim was to formulate effective instruments and policies in support of equal opportunities.
+‘Optimising the Institutional Infrastructure of Equal Opportunities for Men and Women in the Czech Republic’(2012-2015) was a project of the Ministry of Labour and Social Affairs run within the framework of the Structural Funds of the Operational Programme of Human Resources and Employment.
+The aim is to formulate effective instruments and policies in support of equal opportunities.

 The publication contains a number of international comparisons and a section with selected results from sociological research on gender issues and data from the research of the Ministry of Labour and Social Affairs (MLSA).
-According to the version of this publication from 2013, of people working in the fields of culture, entertainment and recreation, 40.6% were women and 39.7% were men.
-In the Czech Republic the employment rate among women was 59.6% and among men 75.7% (in the EU the figures are an employment rate of 58.8% among women and 69.4% among men).
+According to the 2018 version of this publication, among people working in the fields of culture, entertainment and recreation, 48.5% were women and 48.4% were men.
+In the Czech Republic the total employment rate among women was 69.6% and among men, it was 83.3% (in the EU28 the figures are an employment rate of 68.2% among women and 79.2% among men).

-Gender Studies is one of the master’s programmes offered at the Faculty of Humanities of Charles University, which also teaches some undergraduate level courses in this subject area.
+Gender Studies is one of the masters’ programmes offered at the Faculty of Humanities of Charles University, which also teaches some undergraduate level courses in this subject area.